randoguyname/Intranet-Tweaks/README.md

 ## Installation
-Once you have downloaded this as a zip, unpack it and extract the folder "Intranet Tweaks"
+Once you have downloaded this as a zip, unpack it and extract the folder "Intranet Tweaks" – Remember it's location

 Then, go into Google Chrome, to the [extensions manager](chrome://extensions/) and in the top right corner, enable "Developer Mode"
 ![Enable Dev Mode](https://raw.githubusercontent.com/randoguyname/Intranet-Tweaks/master/screenshots/0.png)
 ![Dev Mode Enabled](https://raw.githubusercontent.com/randoguyname/Intranet-Tweaks/master/screenshots/1.png)

+Then, click "Load unpacked", and navigate to the folder "Intranet Tweaks", of which you remembered it's location from before.

+Hopefully it should be finished